How do you ensure that you’re getting as many relevant visitors as you can to your site from the right search engines?

 - Keep them less than 150 characters

-- Make it match the body content (no two meta descriptions should be the same)
+- Make it match the body content

 - Write persuasively and concisely